SurielFallen/AIChatbotJava/README.md

-SebastAIn is a personal chat bot based off of a locally running LLM.
+This project is a personal chat bot based off of a locally running LLM.
 By using a custom prompt input file, users can define the AI's personality and purpose.
 The project uses Ollama for pulling and running a model, along with Ollama4j to interface with the running model.

 ![DesignDoc](https://github.com/user-attachments/assets/259c6505-536f-44c1-8c1d-8ab8c14742c1)